House training your puppy in 5 days!

 - Take frequent trips outside to set your pet up for success, especially at the beginning as we are teaching them to hold their bladder.

 - When outside give them their verbal command such as ‘go potty’ but don’t keep repeating it.
 By saying it over and over we call their attention to us and not to the business they should be doing.
+This is a very common mistake.

 - Try walking in slow small circles, this often helps get things moving – just as our pets walk in circle before they go potty.
 If your pet usually goes in one area try slowly walking around there.